 Third trial in huge 'Reich Citizens' case begins in Germany

-The third mammoth trial linked to the "Reich Citizens" extremist movement in Germany starts in the southern city of Munich on Tuesday.
+The third mammoth trial linked to the "Reich Citizens" extremist movement in Germany started in the southern city of Munich on Tuesday.

-The trial concerns a group of suspects linked to Prince Heinrich XIII of Reuss, whom prosecutors say was a key figure in an alleged conspiracy to overthrow the German government.
+The trial concerns a group of suspects linked to Prince Heinrich XIII of Reuss, who prosecutors say was a key figure in an alleged conspiracy to overthrow the German government.

+Some defendants only partially covered their faces from the press cameras with a folder or newspaper at the start of the trial.
+Others were apparently indifferent to the presence of journalists.

+Proceedings were briefly disrupted by heckling from the public gallery, but then the defendants all followed the reading of the indictment dispassionately, at most with an occasional slight shake of the head.

 The Reich Citizens, or Reichsbürger in German, claim the historical German Reich of 1871 to 1945, with an emperor as head of state, is the country's legitimate form of government.
 As such, they do not recognize the current German government or its institutions.